• Skip to primary navigation

 zucchini shrimp pasta on a serving dish

-An Italian dinner party menu
+An Italian 13 courses dinner party menu

-For special occasions like weddings, special birthday parties, or exceptional occasions, the number of courses and Italian flavors can increase exponentially:
+For special occasions like weddings, special birthday parties, or exceptional occasions, the number of courses and Italian flavors can increase exponentially.

 1. Nibbles: stuzzichini.
 Served while standing holding an aperitif